ggerganov/llama.cpp/docs/build.md

   cmake --build build --config Release
   ```

 The environment variable [`CUDA_VISIBLE_DEVICES`](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#env-vars) can be used to specify which GPU(s) will be used.

+The environment variable `GGML_CUDA_ENABLE_UNIFIED_MEMORY=1` can be used to enable unified memory in linux.
+This allows using system RAM when the GPU VRAM is exhausted.
+It is useful when the model barely fits in VRAM and inference is causing OOM errors.
+Should be enabled with `-ngl 99` to avoid sharing memory bandwidth with the CPU.
+In windows this setting is available in the nvidia control panel as `System Memory Fallback`.

 The following compilation options are also available to tweak performance:

 | Option                        | Legal values           | Default | Description                                                                                                                                                                                                                                                                             |
 |-------------------------------|------------------------|---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|